stafwag/blog/source/_posts/2018-08-20-dns-privacy-with-stubby.markdown

 You'll find my journey to setup Stubby on a few operation systems I use (or I'm force to use) ...

-## Linux
+## GNU/Linux

 ### Arch Linux

-I use Arch Linux on my main workstation.
+I use [Arch Linux](https://www.archlinux.org/) on my main workstation.
 Stubby is already in the Arch repositories this make installation straightforward.

 #### Install stubby